This post was most recently updated on September 7th, 2023

 You may have to rename many files to fit into this system.
 Take your time sorting through these files, and do it right.
 At this point, your computer desktop should be pretty clear of file icons!

 Use your taskbar to minimize program icons

 Take a look at each program icon on your desktop and consider how often you use it.

 Currently, I have 10 program icons: File Explored, Google Chrome, Spotify, Adobe Photoshop, Notepad, Calculator, Foxit Reader, Sticky Notes, Aegisub (for subtitling film), and Notion.
 These are the programs I use on a daily or weekly basis.

 To organize your desktop, pin your program icons to your taskbar.
 This will help keep your desktop neater and save you the hassle of finding programs because all your apps are in one place, instead of all over your screen.

 Your desktop may contain wallpaper of your loved ones, your dream places, or your pet dog, but do you know that you can use your desktop to section your apps or files?

 I don’t like having too many files on my desktop.
 But, realistically, you will still have some folders and files on your desktop.
 So, keep them organized using desktop organization wallpapers.
-It will add some fun and color to your screen, and help you organize your desktop.
+It will add some fun and color to your screen and help you organize your desktop.

-However, don’t go crazy and cover your desktop with dozen of file folders.
+However, don’t go crazy and cover your desktop with dozens of file folders.
 Think of a filing cabinet that has six drawers, and make this your six main desktop folders.
 Within each folder, you will have subfolders.
 A few subfolders may even have their own subfolders.
 Keep it manageable and don’t go beyond three levels.
 Remember, you can always use “search” to find a file.